What's The Latest

 Whole Foods plans 2017 store

-Whole Foods Market will open a flagship store in downtown Denver in 2017.
+Whole Foods Market is opening a flagship store in downtown Denver this year.
 The store will be located in a new 56,000 sq ft development at 17th and Wewatta Streets near Denver Union Station.
 The firm’s leadership team met extensively with residents, customers, civic and business leaders and local employees as they refined their goal to create a state-of-the-art store that truly represents the history, spirit and vibrancy of Denver’s urban core and to offer its guests an unparalleled experience of food, quality and customer service.

 Make the Connection